24 Hr Crisis Line

 Discrimination Claims

-Our VOICE is committed to non-discrimination policies and practices with the survivors we serve as well as with our staff and volunteers.
-If you feel you have been discriminated against by an Our VOICE staff member or volunteer, for any reason, please visit this website for more information.
+Our Voice is committed to non-discrimination policies and practices with the survivors we serve as well as with our staff and volunteers.
+If you feel you have been discriminated against by an Our Voice staff member or volunteer, for any reason, please visit this website for more information.